Skip to main content

 • That they are affiliated with the general Social Security regime.

-Rules for computing the "Non-salaried personnel" module
+Rules for calculating the "Non-salaried personnel" module

 A. General rules